 We have already had two user-testing nights during Cosmic Nights at the Centre featuring our space app.
 User testing allows us to pin point areas of potential flaws that require further attention.
 So far, with the help of many friends and enthusiastic participants, we have gathered relevant information that will continue to help us reach our goals.
 Thank you to everyone who came out!

 The story of our solar system begins both in the cosmos and in the spaces between our hearts and minds.
-As space shapes us, we in turn shape our understanding of it through myth, stories, sport, and our shared celebrations of the sky.
-In doing so, we define ourselves and find personal meaning in the universe.
+As space shapes us, we in turn shape our understanding of it by projecting our humanity onto the cosmos.

 When we merge hard data, physics, and observable facts with cultural creation and imagination, we birth stories of space, visions of the future, music that resonates with the cosmos, and narratives that shape our understanding of where we come from.
-In doing so, we also engage with the ways the universe, through its scientific forces shapes our world and guides our movement within it.
+In doing so, we engage with the ways the universe, through its scientific forces shape our world and guide our movement within it.

-We ride colossal tidal waves pulled by the moon’s gravity and dive through skies governed by Earth’s pull.
-Every action we take becomes an expression of awe, a reflection of wonder, and a dialogue with the forces that touch every aspect of our lives.
+ex.
+We ride giant tidal waves pulled by the moon’s gravity and call it surfing, we use gravity to hold sky diving competitions and we write ancestral stories and fables that explain the birth of the universe.
+Every action we take becomes an expression of awe and wonder, and a dialogue with the forces that touch every aspect of our lives.